-What are the different types of Fathers in Juvenile Dependency and CPS Cases in 2022?
+What are the different types of Fathers in Juvenile Dependency and CFS Cases in San Bernardino County?

 Different types of fathers?
-It may sound strange and confusing, but if you are dealing with dependency court and cases involving Child Protective Services (CPS), you will soon learn that the court has multiple definitions of what it means to be a father.
+It may sound strange and confusing, but if you are dealing with dependency court and cases involving Child Family Services (CFS), you will soon learn that the court has multiple definitions of what it means to be a father.

 In dependency court, many fathers begin the process as an alleged father.
 However, they may or may not be the natural or biological fathers of a child.
 If you attend the first hearing and present yourself as the parent, or if the mother of the child has informed social workers that you are the father, you have achieved alleged father status.